dashingDragon/cafet/README.md

 - [x] add custom composition for sandwiches
 - [x] add more icons and colors
 - [x] compute the number of baguettes needed for a day
+- [x] store the global and products' stats somewhere
+- [ ] add snackbars when adding a product to the basket
 - [ ] add cancel order button
-- [ ] store the global and products' stats somewhere
 - [ ] make a backup script for the database
 - [ ] make a statistical graph for products